Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 As various teams inside Microsoft have come together to establish a "One Microsoft" IaC approach and library, we started the AVM initiative to bridge the gaps by defining specifications for both Bicep and Terraform modules.

 In the BRM repo today, "vanilla modules" (non-AVM modules) can be found in the `/modules` folder, while AVM modules are located in the `/avm` folder.
 Both are being published to the same endpoint, the Public Bicep Registry.
-AVM Bicep modules are published in a dedicated namespace, using the `avm-res` & `avm-ptn` prefixes to make them distinguishable from the Public Registry's "vanilla modules".
+AVM Bicep modules are published in a dedicated namespace, using the `avm/res` & `avm/ptn` prefixes to make them distinguishable from the Public Registry's "vanilla modules".

 ---